 BREAKING: Bipartisan Bill to #BanTheBead Now Law

 WASHINGTON, DC – President Obama today signed into law H.R.
 1321, the Microbead-Free Waters Act of 2015, which was introduced earlier this year by Energy and Commerce Committee Ranking Member Frank Pallone, Jr. (D-NJ) and Chairman Fred Upton (R-MI).
-The bipartisan legislation will begin the phase out of plastic microbeads from personal care products on July 1, 2017.
+The bipartisan legislation would begin the phase out of plastic microbeads from personal care products on July 1, 2017.
 H.R.
 1321 cleared the Energy and Commerce Committee in November, passed the House on December 7, and passed the Senate on December 18.
-The new law builds on the committee’s bipartisan #RecordOfSuccess.

 Microbeads are the tiny bits of plastic, often used as exfoliants in personal care products like face wash and toothpaste that can slip through water treatment systems after they are washed down the drain and make their way through water filtration systems.
 As a result, these microbeads often end up in our local streams, rivers, and larger bodies of water.